puzzle-bbt/kon-cryptopus-access-log-history/README.md

 #### Log page minimal example:

-In the new tab "Log", you can see who accessed the account.
-This would be, if someone opens the account page.
+In the new tab "Log", you can see who accessed the encryptable.
+This would be, if someone opens the encryptable page.
 Additionally, you can see, which date and time the access has been.
 For better understanding, we use a hover effect, which describe the icons.

 ![Minimal example](/images/MinimalLogPage1.png)